blastlab/indoornavi-javascript-api/README.md

 ## Serve index html

+For api preview purposes HTML file showing api use has been created.
+To serve the file to play with it, please follow description below.

 You need to have python3 installed on your system.
 Click on link to get new [Python3](https://www.python.org/downloads/)

 Install virtual environment in project root folder: ``` pip install virtualenv```